California Love: Music videos

 Two versions of the music video were filmed.
-Shakur's longtime friend actress Jada Pinkett Smith came up with the concept inspired by the 1985 film Mad Max Beyond Thunderdome.
+Shakur's longtime friend, actress Jada Pinkett Smith, came up with the concept inspired by the 1985 film Mad Max Beyond Thunderdome.
 She was expected to direct the video, but she removed herself from the project and was replaced by Hype Williams.
-The video was filmed November 10-13, 1995 in El Mirage, California.
+The video was filmed November 10–13, 1995 in El Mirage, California.
 It takes place in a desert in the year 2095.
-The casting includes actor Clifton Powell as the evil tribal chief, actor Chris Tucker (then known for his role in the 1995 film Friday), Tony Cox as the dwarf soldier, and Roger Troutman (formerly with the band Zapp) carrying a talk box.
+The casting includes actor Clifton Powell as the party chief "Monster," actor Chris Tucker as his MC, Tony Cox as the dwarf soldier, and Roger Troutman (formerly with the band Zapp) carrying a talk box.
 It ends with a cliffhanger cut by a "To Be Continued" closing.
 An alternative version, featuring the remix song re-cut, removes the final caption and features 2Pac and Dr. Dre naming West Coast towns.